Comprehensive Will Creation

 There is also no official reading of a trust.
 However, if the trust has become irrevocable due to the death, the successor trustee is required to notify the beneficiaries and heirs of the decedent that they can request copies of the trust and all of its amendments.
 The trustee can be liable to the beneficiaries for not notifying them that they can request copies of the trust and all of its amendments.

-Contact the lawyers at The Evans Law Firm at 415-441-8669 or 888-50-EVANS or firstname.lastname@example.org for more information and a free and confidential initial consultation about asset protection.
+Contact the California estate planning attorneys at The Evans Law Firm at 415-441-8669 or 888-50-EVANS or firstname.lastname@example.org for more information and a free and confidential initial consultation about your will.